 By 1967, LINCLOE produced a “modernized” M1956 made from nylon.

-Natick Labs already had a new material in mind since they were experimenting with nylon materials in 1961.
+Natick Labs was experimenting such a material as early as 1961, so it was a natural fit.
 They succeeded in reducing the weight of rucksacks and load-bearing equipment by 50% or more.

 The Army procured 20,000 sets of this experimental lightened equipment.
 The new gear never had an official designation, but troops on the ground called it M1967 MLCE, for modernized load carrying equipment.